pedscoffee/PhysicianPromptEngineering/quick-guide.md

       <!-- Customization -->
       <h2 class="mb-4">3.
 Make It Yours</h2>
       <p class="mb-6">
-        To make your own custom prompts, just follow these three core principles:
+        Last, add your most common dot phrases to the prompt to add your voice and automate even further.
+If you'd like to make your own custom prompts, just follow these three core principles:
       </p>

       <div class="grid grid-cols-1 grid-cols-3" style="gap: 20px;">